johnmatter/johnmatter.github.io/_posts/2020-02-18-scheduling-tape-backups.md

 In the meantime, I'm planning for the future and developing our backup system.

 ## Backing up the data
-I'm working on a bash script that will be run once per day as a cron job.
+I'm working on a bash script that will run once per day as a cron job.
 This is what it should do:
 1. Check the status of any outstanding `jput` jobs and make note of which files they correspond to.
 2. Loop over all the local files